trustwallet/developer/wallet-core/newevmchain.md

 Adding support for a new fully EVM-compatible chain to Wallet Core requires only a few changes, follow the steps here.
 For more complex chain integrations, see [general new blockchain docs](newblockchain.md).

-## Prerequisties / Needed information
+## Prerequisites / Needed information

 - `ChainID`.
 EVM chains have a unique ChainID, such as `8217`.
 - `Derivation path` used.
 Most EVM chains use Ethereum derivation path, `"m/44'/60'/0'/0/0"` (but not all).